sofa-framework/Optimus/ReadMe.md

 -   Unscented Kalman Filter proposed by Julier and Uhlman (1997).
 Implementation performed according to code in Reduced order Kalman filter implemented according to Moireau, Philippe, and Dominique Chapelle.
 "Reduced-order Unscented Kalman Filtering with application to parameter identification in large-dimensional systems."

+-	Main methods are initializeStep(), computePrediction() and computeCorrection(), all called by the FilteringAnimationLoop.

 \medskip

 `ROUKFilter`

 -   Reduced order Kalman filter implemented according to Moireau, Philippe, and Dominique Chapelle.
 "Reduced-order Unscented Kalman Filtering with application to parameter identification in large-dimensional systems."

+-	Main methods are initializeStep(), computePrediction() and computeCorrection(), all called by the FilteringAnimationLoop.

 \medskip

 `UKFilterSimCorr`

 -   Special version of UKF filter purely for data assimilation.
 Currently being studied.

+-	Main methods are initializeStep(), computePrediction() and computeCorrection(), all called by the FilteringAnimationLoop.

 \medskip